Pedroos46/raspberry-server/guia-english.md

 ## 4. Opening the server.
 In this section we will open our device to the world to access our website or our server from anywhere.

-This point can be ignored if we only want a local server.
+This point can be ignored if we only want a local server.🌍

 We will use a free domain and the service [**Dyndns**](https://es.wikipedia.org/wiki/DNS_din%C3%A1mico) makes it easier for us to have a domain name assigned to a dynamic public IP.
 The procedure would be similar with a domain of its own as well.